phdcsseiden/phdcsseiden.github.io/_pages/about.md

 -RCA (Rwandan Community Abroad) Tri-State Area Youth Leader (New York, New Jersey & Connecticut) - Until, 2023.

-## Charity

-Alain actively participates in a number of charitable projects that aid underprivileged children and adults in Africa, particularly in Rwanda-Africa.

 ## Military Service